University of St. Thomas (Minnesota): Athletics

 WCCO has broadcast radio coverage of Tommies football games since 2011.

-On May 22, 2019 it was announced that St. Thomas was "involuntarily removed" from the MIAC.
+On May 22, 2019, it was announced that St. Thomas was "involuntarily removed" from the MIAC.
 St. Thomas was to have been allowed to remain as a member of the conference until the spring of 2021 while they searched for a new conference had that become necessary but would be allowed to leave at an earlier date should a new conference accept them prior to spring 2021 or should they have decided to become an independent.
 On October 4, 2019, St. Thomas announced that it had been invited to the Summit League, an NCAA Division I conference.
 This announcement also noted that St. Thomas had applied for a waiver from the NCAA to move directly from Division III to Division I beginning with the 2021-22 season.
 While the process of transitioning from Division III to Division I normally takes 12 years and requires transitioning through Division II, on July 15, 2020, the NCAA announced they had approved St. Thomas's application to move directly to Division I. As the Summit League does not sponsor football or ice hockey, St. Thomas joined the Pioneer Football League for football, the CCHA for men's hockey and the WCHA for women's hockey.
+Starting in the 2026-2027 season, St. Thomas will join the NCHC for men's hockey.

 Student life

 Student housing

-Undergraduate housing is found on the St. Paul Campus.
-Approximately 2,400 residents live in 10 traditional halls and apartments.
+Undergraduate housing is on the St. Paul Campus.
+About 2,400 residents live in 10 traditional halls and apartments.
 Additionally, St. John Vianney College Seminary holds approximately 140 students.
-All but one (Murrary Herrick) traditional halls are single-sex, while apartment residences are co-ed by floor.
+All residence halls are co-ed.
 Residence halls on campus are named after Archbishops of St. Paul-Minneapolis, such as William O. Brady, Austin Dowling, and John Ireland.
-The all-female traditional hall of John Paul II is named after the former Pope.
 Built in 1894, Cretin Hall is the oldest hall on campus and was designed (along with Loras and Grace halls) by Emmanuel Louis Masqueray.

-Recently the department of residence life has purchased additional buildings on what they are calling 'mid-campus' in the area between Grand and Summit Avenues.
-These buildings house men and women transfer students in one of two buildings, separated by gender.
-There are two apartment complexes that are specifically designed for sophomores.
-Students are also housed in the residence above the Child Development Center, a day-care facility on campus.
+The department of residence life has purchased additional buildings on what it calls "mid-campus", between Grand and Summit Avenues.
+These buildings house men and women transfer students in one of two buildings.
+There are two apartment complexes specifically designed for sophomores.
+Students are also housed in the residence above the Center for Well-Being.

-The University of St. Thomas offers special interest floors, or floors that are intended to house specific residents with similar interests or class standing.
-Almost one-third of all floors are First Year Experience floors, which consist of only freshmen.
+The University of St. Thomas offers special-interest floors, floors intended to house residents with similar interests or class standing.
+Almost a third of all floors are First Year Experience floors, which consist of only freshmen.
 This practice attempts to create a cohesive community by placing students together who will have a similar experience.
-First year students have the opportunity to participate in Living Learning Communities (LLCs).
-These include Sustainability, Aquinas Scholars, Tommies Do Well(ness), Pathways to Engineering, COJO MOJO, Bridging Divides, Catholic Studies, Major Explorers, and Business for the Common Good.
+First-year students have the opportunity to participate in Living Learning Communities (LLCs).
+These include Sustainability, Aquinas Scholars, Tommies Do Well(ness), Pathways to Engineering, eMedia, Bridging Divides, Catholic Studies, Major Explorers, and Business for the Common Good.